 The FdSc Sports Coaching, Education and Development programme is a highly vocational course that embeds the principles of work based learning within all of the modules studied.

 Alongside the vocational elements of the programme the learners also study a range of underpinning theories that facilitate their development.
-Students will also be provided with the opportunity to achieve numerous externally recognised qualifications, by utilising their Career Degree Bursary.
+Students will also be provided with the opportunity to utilise their Career Degree Bursary to support their learning and continued professional development.
+The Career Degree Bursary could be spent on:

 Typical Course Structure